atomescrochus/laravel-itunes-search-api/README.md

     ...
     Atomescrochus\ItunesStore\ItunesSearchAPIProvider::class,
 ];

+// no need to add aliases, the packages bind itselfs as "ItunesSearch"
 ```

 You will have to publish the configuration files also if you want to change the default value: